 “For the purposes of this exercise you grabbed something,” Boynton said with his jaw tightened.
 “Tell me what it was?”

 “My life was enough, sir,” Emerson said.
-“I would not surrender my life for computers, pictures, checkbooks, or strong boxes.
+“I would not surrender my life for computers, pictures, checkbooks, strong boxes, or Fluffy the cat.
 That is final.”

 “The idea is to take what is most precious to you,” Boynton said.
 “If you don’t choose something in order to participate I will be forced to grade you accordingly.
 What now say you, Mr. Emerson?”

 “I feel sorry for you, sir,” Emerson said.
 “A man who has sold his soul to retrieve what was in a burning house and still has not learned anything from it.”

 Boynton looked scornfully at Emerson.
 “Tomorrow I will pose another question.
 Emerson, I shall give you a chance to redeem yourself.”

 The next day there was yet another self-absorbed dissertation by Boynton about his brilliance on how he out-smarted investigators and other savvy investment experts.
 To Emerson, it seemed clear he had little remorse but viewed his professorship as a way to earn an early release from prison.